 - His wife Harriet Elizabeth Grimes became a widow at his death.

-- He was buried at Beulah Cemetery in Falls County, Texas, between Marlin and Lott.
+- He was interred at Beulah Cemetery, Falls County, Texas, between Marlin and Lott.

 - The town of Perry, Texas, in Falls County, was named in honor of County Judge Albert George Perry.